lucasmerat/liri/README.md

 Follow along with the GIFs below to learn all available commands/features

 ### Spotify song info
-Run the following in your command line to get relevant data from Spotify &nbsp;
+Run the following in your command line to get relevant data from Spotify \
 `node liri.js spotify-this-song [YOUR SONG HERE]`
 ![](images/spotify.gif)

 ### Upcoming concert info
-Run the following in your command line to get relevant data from Bands In Town and see who is playing a showe near you &nbsp;
+Run the following in your command line to get relevant data from Bands In Town and see who is playing a showe near you \
 `node liri.js concert-this [YOUR ARTIST/BAND HERE]`
 ![](images/concert.gif)

 ### Movie info
-Run the following in your command line to learn more about any movie in IMDB &nbsp;
+Run the following in your command line to learn more about any movie in IMDB \
 `node liri.js movie-this [YOUR MOVIE HERE]`
 ![](images/movie.gif)